gferrarocamus/battleship/README.md

 # Battleship

-This is a single-player game of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) built entirely with  JavaScript, CSS, and HTML, tested with Jest, and packed with Webpacker.
+This is a single-player game of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) built entirely with  JavaScript, CSS, and HTML, tested with Jest, and bundled with Webpack.

 ## Background & Description